davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.bcnf/index.md

       Take particular note of the fact that $$A \rightarrow D$$ (via $$A\rightarrow AB$$ and $$AB \rightarrow D$$) is also generated, even though it took an iteration to first generate $$AB \rightarrow D$$.
 Therefore, this method is exhaustive.

     - Finally, `fdSetClosure(FDSet fdset)` -- This method accepts a set of FDs and returns its closure, i.e., the full set of FDs generated through the repeated applications of Armstrong's Axioms.
+You can find the full algorithm in the notes or in the book, but I'll summarize it here:

+      ```
+      Inputs: FD(R), a set of functional dependencies for relation R
+      FD+ = FD(R).clone()
+      Repeat until no change to FD+:
+        // augmentation
+        Get the set of attributes represented in FD(R)
+        Union all subsets of these attributes to both sides of all FDs in FD+
+        Add these augmented FDs to FD+

+        // trivial
+        Find all trivial FDs in FD+ and add them to FD+

+        // transitivity
+        Find all transitive FDs in FD+ and add them to FD+
+      return FD+
+      ```

       The example below shows the FD set closure for $$FD = \{A \rightarrow B, AB \rightarrow C\}$$:

       ```java
       FD f1 = new FD(Arrays.asList("A"), Arrays.asList("B"));       // A --> B